vincenzooo/pyXsurf/README.rst

 Python library for X-Ray Optics, Metrology Data Analysis and Telescopes Design.

+This library starts from code collected during many years of work on surface metrology and X-ray optics and wants to offer to the community an extensible tool to perfom common operations on surface and profile data.

 Changes
 -------
+2023/07/15 Starting implementing major changes towards common standards and best-practices.
 2022/09/06 Created new branch ``pyXsurf_nbdev`` for experimenting with 2021/07/21 Upgraded installation mechanism.
 2020/11/09 Changed repository name from ``pyXTel`` to